 Papillomas - association with warts and verruca: Papillomas are caused by the same group of viruses that cause warts and verruca.
 Therefore, thrush and warts or warts and tubercles often coexist in many patients.

 Papillomas- heredity: There is an inherited predisposition to papillomas, as it seems that when one person has papillomas other people in their family are likely to develop them.
 However, the nature of the inheritance has not been clarified.

 The following measures prevent the occurrence of papillomas:

-CO2 Laser removal is the most modern and effective treatment of papillomas, which results in complete eradication of existing lesions, without causing marks and scars on the skin.
-It is a virtually painless, non-invasive treatment, immediately after which the patient may return to his/her daily activities.
-The laser beam is directed with millimeter precision to the point of interest without at all affecting the surrounding healthy tissue.
+CO2 Laser treatment leads to complete elimination of existing lesions, without creating marks and scars on the skin.
+Its use is painless, bloodless and immediately after the treatment the person returns to his/her activities immediately.
+The CO2 Laser beam is directed with millimeter precision to the desired spot without affecting the surrounding healthy tissue at all.

 CO2 laser papilloma treatment is easy, quick, painless and with excellent results, and is associated with the lowest risk of recurrence compared to other treatment methods.